izzy-brown/Player-Impact-across-2023-24-EFL-Championship/README.md

 Interesting to see that Kiernan Dewsbury-Hall ranks highest for attacking impact but doesn’t feature in the top 10 goal scorers before adjusting games played – proving you don’t always have to score goals to make an impact!

-Built in Tableau, using data from FBref.
+Built in Tableau, using data from FBref

 'viz script.R' shows the R script used to scrape, clean, organise and manipulate data